HSGamer/ImageExpBackend/docs/user/README.md

 * loginuser: `/loginuser`
 * registeruser: `/registeruser`
 * getuserbyid: `/getuserbyid`
+* changeuserpassword: `/changeuserpassword`
+* getuserbyemail: `/getuserbyemail`
+* updateuser: `/updateuser`

 # Docs Info
 * Each folder has 3 pictures:
-  * `request-format`: The format of the request
+  * `request-format` The format of the request
-  * `response-success`: The response when the operation is successfully executed
+  * `response-success` The response when the operation is successfully executed
-  * `response-fail`: The response when the operation fails to be executed
+  * `response-fail` The response when the operation fails to be executed